wavefrontHQ/docs/pages/doc/alerts.md

 * Alert name (defaults to New Alert)
 * Alert condition and operator (e.g. greater than>)
 * At least one severity and corresponding threshold value.

 For each severity, you can specify one or more alert targets to notify [when the alert changes state](alerts_states_lifecycle.html#when-threshold-alerts-notify-targets).
 Only custom alert targets are supported, but you can initially create the alert without specifying a target.

+**Note:** You cannot associate an alert target with more than one severity.

 In contrast to classic alerts, Wavefront creates a display expression for a multi-threshold alert.
 The expression shows the alert condition.